RuBru/cactus-blog/source/_posts/personality.md

 In summer 2022 I also filled a personality test - [Strengths Finder 2.0](https://www.gallup.com/cliftonstrengths/en/252137/home.aspx).

-Strengths Finder's phylosophy is that you should focus on your top 5-10 strengths, not your weaknesses.
-So you better understand and capilatize on them.
+Strengths Finder's phylosophy is that you should focus on your top 5-10 strengths.
+Capilatize and fully embrace them and not focus on your weaknesses.

 It also makes categories called domains.
 Contrary to Insights profile, Stregnths Finder categorizes your strengths, not your personality: